Political positions of Lisa Murkowski: Agriculture

 In April 2014, Murkowski sent a letter to Secretary of Agriculture Tom Vilsack regarding a provision in the Agriculture Act of 2014 which would mandate retail stores accepting food stamps would have to stock "staple items in perishable form in three of the four following categories instead of two: dairy products; meat, poultry, or fish; fruits or vegetables; and bread or cereals."
 Murkowski wrote that this sometimes was not a plausible reality in bush Alaska, citing "the extreme weather conditions and transportation challenges" and asserted the inappropriateness of the Obama administration drafting rules "that prevented low-income Alaskans from participating in federal food assistance because the only local store within a hundred miles was kicked out of the program for not selling enough fresh fruit, milk, meat, and bread."

 In 2018, Murkowski and Democratic senators Mazie Hirono and Brian Schatz worked to include an amendment in a bipartisan farm bill that provided at least $4 million in small grants for individuals, food banks, schools and other nonprofits for the purpose of promoting food security within Hawaiian communities.
 The bill set policy and funding levels for agriculture and nutrition programs for the following five years and was passed in the Senate on December 11, 2018 in a vote of 87 to 13.

-In March 2019, Murkowski and 46 other senators sent a letter to the United States Department of Agriculture asserting their opposition to a USDA proposal that would restrict waivers and thereby make receiving nutritional assistance through the Supplemental Nutrition Assistance Program more difficult for an estimated 2.8 million people, critiquing the rule as ignoring "the intent of Congress, would worsen hunger in this country, and would do nothing to help increase stable, long-term employment or move individuals to self-sufficiency."
+In March 2019, Murkowski and 46 other senators sent a letter to the Department of Agriculture (USDA) asserting their opposition to a USDA proposal that would restrict waivers and thereby make receiving nutritional assistance through the Supplemental Nutrition Assistance Program more difficult for an estimated 2.8 million people, critiquing the rule as ignoring "the intent of Congress, would worsen hunger in this country, and would do nothing to help increase stable, long-term employment or move individuals to self-sufficiency."